 The Nexus process user is typically named 'nexus' and must be able to create a valid shell.

 Important: As a security precaution, do not run Nexus as the root user.

-The Nexus process may want to consume more file handles than the default value allowed by your operating system.
+Nexus 3.x will most likely want to consume more file handles than the per user default value allowed by your Linux or OSX operating system.

 Sonatype Nexus Repository Manager 3 is a Java server application that requires specific versions to operate.

 OpenJDK has been known to work in most cases, but we do not actively test it.
 GCJ will not work and is not supported.